 - 3 - Knuckles (will use Tails' sprites instead)

-Tails and Knuckles have graphical problems with their end-level Sign Posts they beat a level, however;
+Tails and Knuckles have graphical problems with their end-of-level signposts, however;

-- When playing as Tails, the Sign Post will display an image of a blue Knuckles instead of Tails' image.
+- When playing as Tails, the signpost will display a blue Knuckles instead of Tails' image.

-- Knuckles has data in the game and his name card is still present, though when playing as him the Sign Post will load Dr. Robotnik's image instead of Knuckles' image.
+- Knuckles has data in the game and his name card is still present, though when playing as him the signpost will load Robotnik's image instead of Knuckles'.

 - When playing as Knuckles, the player object doesn't correctly set the collision plane when spawned, making navigating the stages very difficult.
 Setting memory address FFB046 to 0x0C will fix this.

-Just like in the final game, none of the S&K zones are selectable by default (with the exception of Flying Battery Zone).
-Unlike in the final game, all bonus stages are accessible (the last 2P VS act goes to the gumball machine, while the two "Bonus" acts go to the Sonic & Knuckles bonus stages).
-The PAR Codes below can be used to regain access to these zones.
+Flying Battery is accessible by default, but the other Sonic & Knuckles Zones are not.
+Unlike in the final game, all bonus stages can be accessed (the last 2P VS Act goes to the gumball machine, while the two "Bonus" Acts go to the Sonic & Knuckles bonus stages).

 |Zone||Act 1 Code||Act 2 Code|

-Each level can be played through the level select.
-Lava Reef Zone, Sky Sanctuary Zone, and Death Egg Zone are accessible using the first, second, and third 2P VS options respectively while The Doomsday Zone uses the Sound Test option.
-The gumball machine bonus stage can be played by selecting "Bonus" on the level select.
-"ID 0D" can be accessed by selecting Angel Island Zone Act 1 and 2.
-Lava Reef Act 3 and Hidden Palace Zone can be played by selecting Hydrocity Zone.
-Finally, the Death Egg Zone final boss and Hidden Palace Zone (Special Stage Ring) can be accessed through Marble Garden Zone Act 1 and 2.
+Each level can be played through the level selection.
+Lava Reef, Sky Sanctuary, and Death Egg are accessible using the first, second, and third 2P VS options respectively, while The Doomsday uses the Sound Test option.
+The gumball machine bonus stage can be played by selecting "Bonus".
+"ID 0D" can be accessed by selecting Angel Island Act 1 and 2.
+Lava Reef Act 3 and Hidden Palace can be played by selecting Hydrocity.
+Finally, the Death Egg final boss and Hidden Palace (Special Stage Ring) can be accessed through Marble Garden Act 1 and 2.